Dynasty!

-Samurai is the 45th official video game for the Philips Videopac. in North America, the same game as released as Dynasty! for the Magnavox Odyssey² console.
+Samurai is the 45th official video game for the Philips Videopac. in North America, the same game was released under the title Dynasty! for the Magnavox Odyssey² console.

 The game is identical to the game Reversi.
 It also contains two-player mode, gameplay against the computer, as well as a digital timing handicap which allows newcomers to have a better chance in beating grandmaster players in the game.
 Similar to other Videopac games, the game did not compare favorably to those for Atari's consoles.